 The construction of an 8,100 square-foot expansion, designed by internationally renowned architect Frank Gehry, was completed in 2011.
 Gehry is also responsible for the original design of this landmark facility.
 The museum reopened to the public on October 2, 2011, and nearly doubled the size of the galleries for collections and enhanced its role as a cultural resource for the University, students, Minnesota, and the state’s many visitors.
 The museum engaged Minneapolis-based HGA Architects and Engineers as the local architects for the project and JE Dunn Construction as contractors.

-Frederick R. Weisman
+Who was Frederick R. Weisman?

 Noted California philanthropist, art patron, and entrepreneur Frederick R. Weisman provided the pivotal gift of $3 million, which gave the University of Minnesota Art Museum a new home.
 The Frank Gehry-designed museum opened on November 21, 1993 and bears Weisman’s name.